airbnb/binaryalert/docs/source/getting-started.rst

 Getting Started
 ===============
-All you need is a computer and an AWS account to get BinaryAlert up and running in just a few minutes!
+All you need is an AWS account to get BinaryAlert up and running in just a few minutes!

 Install Dependencies
 --------------------
-BinaryAlert can be deployed from any MacOS/Linux environment (and likely Windows as well).
+BinaryAlert can be deployed from any MacOS/Linux environment (and likely Windows as well, though we haven't tried).

 1. Install `Python 3.6 <https://www.python.org/downloads/release/python-362>`_: